Toruitas/drawing-tool-emotion/README.md

 If you seek to replicate the face-api.js part, I had this error: `Error: Based on the provided shape, [1,1,32,64], the tensor should have ...` which was solved by renaming all the shards in /models to have the .bin suffix, and also update the .json weights to refer to the changed names, as suggested [here](https://github.com/justadudewhohacks/face-api.js/issues/404)

+And I've taken a lot of learning away from Kevin Hsiao's project [here](https://github.com/kevinisbest/FrontEnd-EmotionDetection), and some from Google's TensorflowJS Models examples [here](https://github.com/tensorflow/tfjs-models).

 This just a first step in a tool I'd like to build which can design
 1) Layout
 2) Components (probably low-code not no-code)